 French Creek State Park is the largest block of contiguous forest between Washington DC and New York City.
 The forests, lakes, and wetlands of the 7,730-acre park draw urbanites looking to spend some time in nature and provide a great reprieve for all Pennsylvanians.
 The park is home to plants and animals that are rare in the southeast part of the state.
 The National Audubon Society has named the park an Important Bird Area and the Pennsylvania Game Commission has named it an Important Mammal Area.

-This is one of the few year-round campgrounds in PA that offers nearby urban access, located just under an hour from Philadelphia.
+This is one of the few spots for camping in PA that offers nearby urban access, located just under an hour from Philadelphia.
 Despite the close proximity to the city, this park offers a large campground and great access to hiking, fishing, and biking.
 The campground has 16 full-hookup sites, 42 modern electric sites, 141 modern non-electric sites, and 17 rustic organized group tenting sites.

 The campground also has three camping cottages, 10 modern cabins and two yurts available to rent.
 While camping is only available year-round at 47 of these campsites, the spots never fill up in the off-season, and cottages, cabins, and yurts are available year-round.
 Kids love the on-site campground playground.
 Showers, flush toilets and a sanitation dump station are also on-site.